Protecting Your Property While You Are Travelling

 Maybe you are a snowbird travelling south for part, most, or all of the Canadian winter.
 Or maybe you are planning a winter retreat for a week or so with family or a favorite someone.

 While you are away you will want to make sure that your property is properly protected.

-Before you leave for an extended vacation, it’s important to have a conversation with your Morison Insurance broker about your home and auto insurance coverage prior to your departure.
+Before you leave for an extended vacation, it’s important to have a conversation with your Morison Insurance broker about your home insurance and auto insurance coverage prior to your departure.
 Let your broker know your plans and the length of time that you plan on being away.
 Some insurance policies have a restriction on the length of time that you are able to be away from your home and still remain protected.
 It is important to know what your insurance company will require from you so that your coverage is not jeopardized.

 Some Important things to discuss and consider:

 - Protecting your home from water damage!
 Before you leave for vacation, shut off your water completely and then turn on any taps and flush the toilets to drain any excess water.
 Taking this precaution will prevent your pipes from freezing or flooding causing damage to your home.

 - Make arrangements for someone you trust to periodically check on your home and take care of its surroundings.
 A home that looks occupied is much less attractive to thieves.

 - Foreign exchange rates!
 The liability limits on your auto insurance policy are in Canadian dollars but any damages that you are liable for in the US will be in US dollars.
 Your current liability limit may not be sufficient in the US since our Canadian dollar is lower than the US dollar.
 Having insufficient liability limits can leave you vulnerable to being sued for the balance.